Samizu Matsuki: Career

 In this case, I began by using opaque-est possible pigments for the purpose of similar strength such as yellow ochre, cobalt blue, burnt sienna etc, and quick drying properties like umbers, prussian blue, naples yellow mixed by turp and linseed with aforementioned concoction ratio.
 At this stage the entire effect of the painting still presents monochromatic, relief-like quality, although proper hues were ascribed to the major areas of the composition.
 I call it “the view at dusk” for its similarity in chromatic effects.

 At this stage the painting surface began to appear “realistic.”
-Since the canvas dimensions of “Triumphal Return” is rather large, 50" by 60", the earlier applications became dry enough to accept further application by the time this coast was finished.
+Since the canvas dimensions of “Triumphant Return” is rather large, 50" by 60", the earlier applications became dry enough to accept further application by the time this coast was finished.

 Once this stage is achieved, real part of “painting” begins: rendering of the objects with utmost objective fidelity.
 The method I used for this purpose was glazing (thin application of transparent pigment) techniques employing pigments of high transparency such as alizarin crimson, ultramarine, prussian blue, verdian green, chrome yellow, aureolin, zinc white, ivory black, etc.

 I found later on that the family of “Thalo” had good property for glazing.
 Especially thalo violet was intriguing in its chameleon-like adaptation to the underlying hues.
 With same pigment, thalo violet, one can develop several nuances upon surfaces depending on the hues of previous application(s).
 Thalo family was considered by authority such as Ralph Meyer as comparatively safe but not time tested to the perfect desirability, which might take 500 years to complete.
-If the surface of “Triumphal Return” crumbles, then the Thalo family of pigments should be buried with it.
+If the surface of “Triumphant Return” crumbles, then the Thalo family of pigments should be buried with it.

 When the entire pictorial surface was covered and safely dried, I used larger brushes such as 1inch or 11/2 inch flat, sable and fanshaped and or pig hair brushes, employing “wash” technique which is similar to second coating, to go over the entire canvas in order to achieve thematic and pictorial unity*.
 This is the final stage of the painting.
 When the surface becomes adequately dry, regular application of 3~4 coat of “retouch” varnish (I use this frequently to bring out sunk-in colors) was given to the entire pictorial surface.
 The final varnish by finish varnish was applied much later.
 In fact, after the exhibitory entry to the 1st NY International Art Show had been over.